-If a mentor or administrative staff suspect any issues in student conduct, the Vice President of Academic Affairs will be notified immediately.
-The mentor or staff will obtain the student’s written comments and any substantiating documentation and forward those to the Vice President of Academic Affairs, who will review the incident and documentation.
+If a mentor or administrative staff member suspects any issues in student conduct, the Vice President of Academic Affairs will be notified immediately.
+The mentor or administrative staff member will obtain the student’s written comments and any substantiating documentation and forward those to the Vice President of Academic Affairs, who will review the incident and documentation.

-Once the Vice President of Academic Affairs has reviewed the report from the faculty or staff, a formal determination will be made and documented.
+Once the Vice President of Academic Affairs has reviewed the report from the faculty or administrative staff member, a formal determination will be made and documented.
 The Vice President of Academic Affairs will notify the student, and the outcome will be placed in the student’s permanent file.

 First-time infraction consequences include